zhangsongbo1/y1math/README.md

 - Primes, Highest Common Factor and Lowest Common Multiple
 - Number Patterns

-How you can contribute?
+Please contribute!
 Submit pull requests for
 - problems without solutions
 - problems with incomplete/partial solutions
 - problems with alternative solutions (yes sometimes there are more than one way to solve a problem and we really welcome them!)